We support you

 new LGBT+ Inclusion Taskforce.
 Over the coming year the taskforce, led by Alice

-Ludgate and Andrew Grace, will work with colleagues across our University to ensure
+Ludgate and Ariel Chapman, will work with colleagues across our University to ensure

 that all our process and procedure is inclusive of all LGBT+ identities.
 We